Old Dominion Freight Line names new CEO

-THOMASVILLE — Old Dominion Freight Line this week announced a change in leadership as part of the company’s long-term succession plan to develop leaders from within the organization.
+THOMASVILLE — Last week Old Dominion Freight Line announced a change in leadership as part of the company’s long-term succession plan to develop leaders from within the organization.

 President and CEO Greg Gantt will retire from the Thomasville-based trucking company June 30 and be replaced by Chief Operating Officer Marty Freeman.